Netanyahu’s Likud challenger surging ahead of primary launch

 Even amid the political disarray, Saar’s challenge is a risky maneuver in a party that fiercely values loyalty and has had only four leaders in its 70-plus-year history.
 Netanyahu himself has denounced Saar as “subversive.”

 A former aide and senior Cabinet minister under Netanyahu, Saar has long been considered a rising star in Likud and a potential future heir.
-But while others arepatiently waiting for Netanyahu to step down on his own, Saar has been the only one who has dared to take him head on.
+But while others are patiently waiting for Netanyahu to step down on his own, Saar has been the only one who has dared to take him head on.

 Netanyahu is desperate to stay on as prime minister as he girds up for his trial.
 If he is re-elected, Netanyahu could use the post-election coalition negotiations to offer potential partners coveted Cabinet posts in exchange for their support for immunity.